Other

 Monitoring blood pressure, renal function, and features of heart failure may be required 1–2 weeks after starting or increasing the dose of an NSAID.
 Liaise with the patient’s GMP to discuss.

-4. Prescribe paracetamol with caution for people who weigh under 50 kg, using clinical judgment to adjust the dose.
+Diclofenac is not recommended in this guide due to increased cardiovascular risk in the elderly. - Prescribe paracetamol with caution for people who weigh under 50 kg, using clinical judgment to adjust the dose.

-Prescribe paracetamol with caution if there is alcohol dependence, chronic alcoholism, chronic malnutrition or dehydration.
+Prescribe paracetamol with caution if there is alcohol dependence, chronic alcoholism, chronic malnutrition or dehydration. - NSAIDs should be avoided in people with dehydration, due to risk of acute kidney injury.

 For patients with chronic alcoholism and alcohol dependence the GI risk is increased with NSAIDs.
-Avoid NSAIDs if possible or prescribe with a PPI.
+Avoid NSAIDs if possible or prescribe with a PPI. - Paracetamol is the analgesic of choice during pregnancy.

 As NSAIDs should be avoided in pregnant patients unless the benefits outweigh the risks, they are not recommended in this guide.
 If necessary, a GMP may prescribe an NSAID, using the lowest effective dose for the shortest time possible.
-NSAIDs must not be used from 30 weeks of pregnancy without specialist advice and regular foetal monitoring.
+NSAIDs must not be used from 30 weeks of pregnancy without specialist advice and regular foetal monitoring. - Paracetamol is the analgesic of choice for women who are breastfeeding.
+Seek expert advice if the infant is pre-term, or low birthweight.
+Absorption, distribution, metabolism, or excretion of paracetamol may be affected by an underlying medical condition.

 Use NSAIDs with caution.
 If an NSAID is necessary, ibuprofen is preferred using the lowest effective dose for the shortest time possible.